Pharmacotherapeutic group: Antibiotic of cephalosporin group

 Symptoms

-Laboratory signs: increased plasma creatinine and urea concentrations, increased “hepatic” transaminase activity and bilirubin concentrations, positive Coombs reaction, thrombocytopenia or thrombocytosis, eosinophilia, leukopenia and increased prothrombin time.
+Laboratory signs: increased concentrations of creatinine and urea in the blood plasma, increased activity of “liver” transaminases and bilirubin concentrations, positive Coombs test, thrombocytopenia or thrombocytosis, eosinophilia, leukopenia and increased prothrombin time.

 Treatment

-In case of seizures cefazolin should be withdrawn immediately, vital signs should be carefully monitored, symptomatic therapy should be administered if necessary, anticonvulsants may need to be prescribed if seizures develop.
-In case of severe overdose and ineffectiveness of other methods of treatment hemodialysis may be performed.
+If seizures develop, cefazolin should be immediately discontinued, vital signs should be carefully monitored, and symptomatic therapy should be provided if necessary; if seizures develop, anticonvulsants may need to be prescribed.
+In case of severe overdose and ineffectiveness of other treatment methods, hemodialysis may be performed.
 Peritoneal dialysis is not effective.

 ---|---|